Call Us Today! (919) 617-9656

 The Positive Perspective

 The Positive Perspective, also known as influencing your partner, is the fourth principle in the Gottman Method.
-What exactly does Gottman mean by influencing your partner?
-It means that when you are facing a personal problem or your relationship encounters a problem, you honor and respect your partner’s opinions and feelings about the manner.
+This means when facing a personal problem or your relationship encounters a problem, you honor and respect your partner’s opinions and feelings about the manner.
 You allow your partner’s perspective to influence your decision making and you respect your partner’s voice to be heard.

 Based on Gottman’s research, partners who allowed their significant other’s influence were less likely to divorce and reported being happier in their relationship.
 Those who were not willing to share power and influence had an 81% more likely chance that their relationship did not make it.
 Additionally, it also led to more negative conflict in the relationship.